Hamza-Mandviwala/OCP4.10.3-install-GCP-UPI/README.md

                ignition: '${WORKER_IGNITION}'
            EOF

-     3. Run the command to create the google cloud object for the worker node
+     3. Run the command to create the worker nodes.

             gcloud deployment-manager deployments create ${INFRA_ID}-worker --config 06_worker.yaml

 38. With the node deployments created, there should be 2 CSRs in a pending state, we need to approve these.
-Once you approve the first 2, there will be an additional 2 CSRs generated by those nodes, therefore, 4 CSRs (in sequence of 2 CSRs each) in total that we must approve.
+Once you approve the first 2, there will be 2 additional CSRs generated by those nodes, therefore, 4 CSRs (in sequence of 2 CSRs each) in total that we must approve.

         oc get csr
         oc adm certificate approve <csr name>

-39. Now if you run oc get nodes, you should be able to see your worker nodes too.
+39. Now if you run `oc get nodes`, you should be able to see your worker nodes too.

 ### Creating a second Internal Loadbalancer for worker plane traffic

 40. We will now create 2 new unmanaged instance groups for each of our worker nodes.
-This is because later we will be creating another internal load balancer that will forward the worker node specific traffic.
+This is because, later we will be creating another internal load balancer that will forward the worker node specific traffic.
     1. Go to **‘Compute Engine’** > **‘Instance Groups’**
     2. Click on **‘Create Instance Group’** and select **‘New unmanaged instance group’**
     3. Enter the relevant details like name, region & zone.
 Ensure region & zone is the same as where your worker nodes reside.